HEMPAS-CCIAS Radar: History

 On April 4, 2010, the Council of Chiefs met with the new Defence Minister E. Venizelos and with a 4-0 vote adopted the proposed system as extremely necessary and urgent.
 On May 29, 2010, the then vice Defence Minister Panagiotis Beglitis received the complete feasibility study.

 The folder containing the top secret program contained 1050 pages.
 The time elapsed was considerable.
 However, the team of five scientists had received no answer.
 In June 2010 they sent letters to the Prime Minister and to the leader of the Opposition, to be aware of the situation.

 Meanwhile, three foreign countries are interested to finance the program, but the scientists do not want to sell it.
-The status of the project is unknown.
+The status of the project is currently unknown.